-Office Hours: T 5:10pm - 6:00pm, W 4 pm - 6 pm, by appointment
+Office Hours: W 9:30am - 11:30am, or by appointment

 Course Description

 This is the first course of a two-semester introductory sequence for students without prior programming experience.
 Topics include major concepts of computer science and computer programming processes, including object-oriented programming, procedural and data abstraction and program modularity.